ayumi-cloud/oc-security-module/README.md

 ### Loading and saving methods for form fields

-In October version two, to increase performance, form fields are now not loaded until a user selects that area.
+In October II, to increase performance, form fields are now not loaded until a user selects that area.
 For example, a plugin has some form fields that are hidden in some tabs, the hidden form fields are not loaded until the user selects that tab and then the widgets in that tab are loaded.
 Likewise, October version 2 only saves the form widgets that have been edited and changed, instead of in version one where it saves all the form fields even if they haven't been changed.
 In testing this has increased the performance of October version II.

 ### User interface

-In October version two, the dashboard has been redesigned with hundreds of new widgets and modules, October II UI and new widgets use a combination of [Tailwind CSS](https://tailwindcss.com/), [Vue.js Widgets](https://vuejs.org/) and [D3 data visualization library](https://d3js.org/)!
+The user interface has been redesigned in October II with lots of new features, using modern api's and technologies.
+All the widgets have been re-coded using a combination of [Tailwind CSS](https://tailwindcss.com/), [Vue.js Widgets](https://vuejs.org/) and [D3 data visualization library](https://d3js.org/)!

 All new Widgets (are [Web Components](https://developer.mozilla.org/en-US/docs/Web/Web_Components)) and use the [Shadow DOM API](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_shadow_DOM), which increases performance!
 In October version one all widgets are loaded from a single complied CSS file which makes loading and performance slow.
 With October II the main difference is that each Web Component is loaded by their own files making maintenance much easier and a huge reduction in conflicts!
 This method takes advantage of technologies such as [HTTP/2](https://developers.google.com/web/fundamentals/performance/http2), [HTTP/3 and QUIC](https://blog.cloudflare.com/http3-the-past-present-and-future/). of All widgets have unique identifier for their containers helping web developers style and custom widgets easily.